-Measurement of Goodwill and Customer Rights
+Measurement of Goodwill

 Goodwill is tested for impairment once a year or more frequently if indications of impairment exist.
 Impairment testing requires management to estimate the future cash flows.
 A number of factors affect the value of such cash flows, including discount rates, changes in the economic outlook, customer behavior and competition.
-As at December 31, 2022, goodwill amounted to DKK 4.4 billion (December 31, 2021: DKK 6.1 billion).
+As at December 31, 2023, goodwill amounted to DKK 4.4 billion (December 31, 2022: DKK 4.4 billion).

 In connection with the quarterly reporting, management performs an impairment review to assess whether there are indications that goodwill might be impaired.
-This includes a review of decline in income, increase in loan impairment charges, decline in the market value of assets under management, major restructurings, macroeconomic developments etc. For the year ended December 31, 2022, goodwill in Danica Pension amounting to DKK 1.6 billion was assessed to be impaired due to increasing discount rates and lower financial outlook.
-Following the impairment charges on goodwill, goodwill in Danica Pension amounted to nil as at December 31, 2022 (December 31, 2021: DKK 1.6 billion).
+This includes a review of decline in income, increase in loan impairment charges, decline in the market value of assets under management, major restructurings, macroeconomic developments etc. The impairment test conducted in 2023 did not reveal any impairment loss.
+For the year ended December 31, 2022, goodwill in Danica Pension amounting to DKK 1.6 billion was assessed to be impaired due to increasing discount rates and lower financial outlook.
+Following the impairment charges on goodwill, goodwill in Danica Pension amounted to nil as at December 31, 2023 (December 31, 2022: nil).

-As at December 31, 2022, the remaining goodwill mainly consisted of DKK 2.1 billion (December 31, 2021: DKK 2.1 billion) in Markets, DKK 1.8 billion in (December 31, 2021: DKK 1.8 billion) in Asset Management and DKK 0.5 billion (December 31, 2021: DKK 0.5 billion) in General Banking (all part of the business segment LC&I), showing significant amounts of excess value in the impairment tests in 2022 and 2021.
+As at December 31, 2023, the remaining goodwill mainly consisted of DKK 2.1 billion (December 31, 2022: DKK 2.1 billion) in Markets, DKK 1.8 billion in (December 31, 2022: DKK 1.8 billion) in Asset Management and DKK 0.5 billion (December 31, 2022: DKK 0.5 billion) in General Banking (all part of the business segment LC&I), showing significant amounts of excess value in the impairment tests in 2023 and 2022.

-See note G19 to the 2022 Financial Statements incorporated by reference into this Base Information Memorandum for additional information on impairment testing, including sensitivity to changes in assumptions.
+See note G19 to the 2023 Financial Statements incorporated by reference into this Base Information Memorandum for additional information on impairment testing, including sensitivity to changes in assumptions.